codacy/docs/docs/organizations/using-coding-standards.md

 1. Click the trash can icon on the coding standard card and confirm.

     !!! note
-        If you delete a coding standard, Codacy restores the previous code pattern configurations for any repositories following the coding standard.
-However, the repositories keep the toggle status of the tools from the coding standard.
+        If you delete a coding standard, Codacy restores the previous code pattern configurations of any repositories following the coding standard, but keeps the tool activation status defined by the coding standard.

     ![Deleting a coding standard](images/coding-standard-delete.png)